 Assessment: One of the key levers for supporting English learners and low-income students who may be at risk of not meeting grade-level standards is a diagnostic and formative assessment system that provides actionable data for instruction.
 One success in this area was guiding teachers to leverage i-Ready and Star Renaissance data to identify students needing more support, students making strong growth even if they were at a low level of achievement, and students whose growth was stagnant.
 Both the i-Ready and Star Renaissance portals allowed us to filter our student data by subgroup, which helped us to identify trends.
 In i-Ready reading, our students improved 36% at or above grade level to 70%.
-In math, our students progressed 26% at or above at the beginning of the school year to 65% at or above.
-In order to close our achievement gaps, students performing below grade level need to meet their stretch goals, which is higher than typical growth, in both reading and math.
+In math, our students progressed 26% at or above at the beginning of the school year to

+65% at or above at the beginning of the school year to both reading and math.
 This year, in reading 27% of students performing three grade levels at the beginning of the school year, met their stretch growth targets.
 In math, only 6% of students three grade levels below met their stretch goals.